KodyJKing/superhot-mcc/README.md

 When developing, run `scripts/watch_launcher.ps1` to build/run in watch mode.
 When you save a file, this script will uninject, rebuild, and reinject the mod DLL.

-For the moment, you will need to reinject if you exit a Halo 1 map and then re-enter it.
-This is because the game unloads `halo1.dll` when you exit to menu.
-Reinitialization will be implemented soon.

 ## Scripts

 ### `build.ps1`